ellisp/blog-source/_posts/2026-09-16-clt-simulations.md

 p3 <- p2 +
   labs(
-    y = "Coverage of a 95% confidence interval based on t distribution\nY axis truncated to only start at 80%; some points excluded because of that."
+    y = "Proportion of times a 95% confidence interval contains the true mean\nY axis truncated to only start at 80%; some points excluded because of that."
   ) +
   coord_cartesian(ylim = c(0.8, 1))